 As indicated in Note 5.2, a daily cash-sweep system has been set up for current account balances to different Group subsidiaries.
-When these sweeps result in a liability for the Company, the treatment is similar to that of deposits, which are remunerated at rates of between 0.25% and 1.19% per annum for cash pooling in euros and between 0.50% and 3.90% for cash pooling in dollars
+When these sweeps result in a liability for the Company, the treatment is similar to that of deposits, which are remunerated at market rates set on a quarterly basis.